szilveszterabram/cryptocurrency_portfolio/README.md

 Users may create **portfolios** in which they can keep their purchased coins.
 A user can have multiple portfolios.
 Upon deleting a portfolio, all coins held in it will also get sold (deleted) as well.

+### Purchasing cryptocurrencies

+Users may buy cryptocurrencies by clicking on the **Buy** button at the **Assets/Index** page.
+Here, instead of getting the single asset from the database, the coin data is fetched from the API to be able to show the real-time price.
+When displaying a cryptocurrency at the buying page, a standard conversion rate is show between the **chosen cryptocurrency** and a **United States Dollar**.
+Here, the user either has to choose the **amount of coin** to purchase, or the **value of money** that they want to spend on the coin.
+Then, the user has to select the portfolio that they want to place the asset in.
+In the case of not having a portfolio, instead of redirecting to the **Buy** page, the user gets automatically taken to the **Portfolio creation** page.

+### Creating price observations

+Users may create price observations on coins by clicking on the **Notify me** button at the **Assets/Index** page.
+Here, just like when buying coins, the single coin data gets fetched from the API.
+Users may set a **target price** for when they wish to be notified about a coin's price change.
+When a coin reaches the target price, an email gets sent to the user.
+Then, the price observation **becomes inactive**, which the user can later delete, if they wish to.